WSJP (AM): Later history

 WKSH logo used from 2002 until 2007.

 In December 2002, WKSH's owner shut down their business, and Disney's ABC Radio Networks division bought the station in order to convert the station to Radio Disney, with a children's/contemporary hit radio format, and the station began broadcasting in C-QUAM AM stereo.
 WKSH carried the network's entire schedule except for some local-specific public affairs programming on Sunday mornings, and automated station identifications, although the station maintained a local staff which promoted the station through public events, live remotes and contests and did so on air from time-to-time.
 In 2005, WKSH discontinued broadcasting in AM stereo.

 In June 2013, Disney put WKSH and six other Radio Disney stations in medium markets up for sale, to refocus the network's broadcast distribution on top-25 markets.
 Disney did not own the studio building or the transmitter site — a lease remained in effect for several years — which complicated the sale.
 After Radio Disney's removal, the station, which had also transmitted in HD Radio, began to transmit in analog-only permanently.
 (Radio Disney eventually returned to the market through Entercom's WMYX-FM HD2 (99.1-2) in 2017, until the fall of 2018, under the network's new HD Radio leased access model).

 On September 29, 2013, WKSH was taken off-the-air.
 Until it was sold, it continued to come back on the air occasionally at the end of each month with a continuous loop of Broadway tunes and easy listening music between station identifications, due to its special temporary authority to remain silent having not had action taken upon it by the FCC.
 This allowed the station to maintain its license by having some content air in each thirty-day period.

 In November 2013, when Disney filed to sell its station in Richmond, Virginia, WDZY, to a subsidiary of Wilkins Parent Corporation, it stated that WKSH would also be acquired by Wilkins.
 That deal never appeared in the FCC database; in March 2014, Disney instead filed to sell the station for $725,000 to Starboard Media Foundation, which broadcasts Catholic programming on its stations through the Relevant Radio network.
-WKSH was the network's second station in the market, as Relevant Radio already served Milwaukee's northern suburbs on WSJP-FM (100.1 FM).
+WKSH was the network's second station in the market, as Relevant Radio already served Milwaukee's northern suburbs via Port Washington's WSJP-FM (100.1).

 The sale was "consummated" on May 30, 2014, and that same day the call letters were changed to WSJP.
 On June 3, the station returned to the air broadcasting Relevant Radio's schedule.